Hano-Guru/Akan-names/README.md

 ## Contact Information
 Email ( bashiromar94@gmail.com)
 ## License
 This website is licensed under the terms of MIT licensing.
-Copyright (c) 2019 Hanad Ahmed.
+Copyright (c) 2019 Hano.